Vi-obb/devbrosagency-landingpage/README.md

 # Next.js 13 Sanity Template with TailwindCSS and TypeScript
-This is a configured and reusable template for building web applications with Next.js, Sanity, Tailwind CSS, and TypeScript.
+This is a configured and reusable template for building web applications with Next.js App Router, Sanity, Tailwind CSS, and TypeScript.
 It provides a solid foundation for your projects, enabling you to quickly set up and start developing.

 ## Features
 - Next.js 13: The latest version of Next.js for server-rendered React applications.